3. Testing of code

 Now, all tests pass just fine.

-One might object that the test so far only verify a few special cases and in particular are limited to very small values of n.
+One might object that the tests so far only verify a few special cases and in particular are limited to very small values of n.
 How do we test line 10000 of Pascal’s triangle without having to determine the expected result?
 We can test properties related to the fact that the elements of Pascal’s triangle are binomial coefficients.
 The sum of the elements in the \(n\)-th line amounts to \(2^n\) and if the sign is changed from element to element the sum vanishes.
 This kind of test is quite independent of the logic of the function pascal and therefore particularly significant.
 We can implement the two tests in the following way.

 def test_sum():